opoussa/opoussa/README.md

 ## Welcome to my profile!
-- Always looking for new challenges!
+Always looking for new challenges!

-- 🔭 I’m currently working on happy-pour: an app that helps you the cheapest beer in your immediate vicinity.
+🔭 Currently working on <a href="https://github.com/a-pak/happy-pour">happy-pour:</a> an app that helps you the cheapest beer in your immediate vicinity.

-- 🌱 I’m currently learning how to create over-complicated microservices!
+🌱 Meanwhile learning how to create over-complicated microservices!

 <!--
 **opoussa/opoussa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.